osgi/osgi.enroute/osgi.enroute.rest.simple.provider/readme.md

         }

 Assuming a default root of `/rest`, this will provide a REST endpoint URI for the earlier example of `GET /rest/upper/<word>?alphaonly=true`.

+## Handling OPTIONS

+Except for OPTIONS requests, making a call to a non-implemented method on an existing endpoint will return a 405 error.
+Making a call on a non-existing endpoint will return a 404.
+Only OPTIONS requests are handled a little differently by default (i.e. unless implemented in the REST implementation as described above).

+Making an OPTIONS call against a non-existing endpoint will still return a 404, but making it against an existing endpoint will return a successful call (return value 204 no content) with the "Allow" header set to whichever methods are implemented for that endpoint in the REST implementation.
+Any GET method will also return an allowed HEAD value.

+Using the above example of the `UpperApplication`:

+ * A request to `GET /rest/upper/<word>` will return a 204 with "Allow: OPTIONS, GET, HEAD"
+ * A request to `GET /rest/lower/<word>` will return a 404

 ## Extra Conversions for the Body